Two very different ways to test your systems for vulnerabilities.

-A vulnerability scan is an automated, high-level test that looks for and reports potential vulnerabilities.
+A vulnerability scan is an automated, high-level test that looks for and potential vulnerabilities.
 A penetration test is an exhaustive, live examination designed to exploit weaknesses in your system.
 Both types of testing can be performed on systems exposed to the Internet or only exposed on your internal network.

-What is a vulnerability scan?Also known as vulnerability assessments, vulnerability scans assess computers, systems, and networks for security weaknesses, also known as vulnerabilities.
-These scans are typically automated and give a beginning look at what could possibly be exploited.
+What is a vulnerability scan?Also known as vulnerability assessments, vulnerability scans assess computers, systems, and networks for security weaknesses.
+These scans are typically automated and give a first look into what vulnerabilities are present and could possibly be exploited.

-To ensure the most important vulnerabilities are being scanned for, vulnerability scans should only be conducted by a skilled team or well-known vulnerability scanning company.
+To ensure the most important vulnerabilities are being scanned for, vulnerability scans should be conducted by a skilled team or well-known vulnerability scanning company.
 In the case of PCI DSS compliance you must use a PCI Approved Scanning Vendor, or ASV.

 See Also: Spotting Vulnerabilities – Is Vulnerability Scanning Antiquated?

 After scan completion, a report will generate.
 Typically, vulnerability scans generate an extensive list of vulnerabilities found and references for further research on the vulnerability.
 Some even offer directions on how to fix the problem.

 The report identifies any identified weaknesses, but sometimes includes false positives.
 A false positive is when a scan identifies a threat that’s not real.
 Sifting through real vulnerabilities and false positives can be a chore, especially if many are falsely identified.